OfficeDev/open-xml-docs/docs/how-to-get-a-column-heading-in-a-spreadsheet.md

 ## Sample Code

 The following code example shows how to retrieve the column heading using the name of the column.
-You can call the <span class="keyword">GetColumnHeading</span> method by using a call like the following example that uses the file "Sheet4.xlsx."
+You can call the **GetColumnHeading** method by using a call like the following example that uses the file "Sheet4.xlsx."

 ```csharp